Pece17/IoTBeacon/README.md

 www.iotbeacon.com/~iotbeacon and iotbeacon.com/~iotbeacon are now working and showing the desired HTML text

-# Installing static IP adress on server (works with Google's DNS)
+# Configuring static IP address on server (currently works with Google Public DNS)

 Find out the operating system version